zotonic/zotonic/doc/cookbook/custom-pivot.rst

 you cannot sort or filter on them until you make database columns for these properties.

+.. seealso:: :ref:`custompivot` search argument for filtering on custom pivot columns.
+.. seealso:: :ref:`cookbook-pivot-templates` to change the content of regular pivot columns and search texts.

 The way to take this on is using the "custom pivot" feature.
 A custom pivot table is an extra database table with columns in which the props you define are copied, so you can filter and sort on them.